lqb2/blog/_posts/2017-10-27-alternative-futures-what-to-do-with-a-ubi-6.md

 i chose a comfortable place to live: the south end. i picked a comfortable partner: my high school sweetheart. i had the comfortable number of children created for us: one.

-but now i really had to try and figure out where (if at all) i was willing to be made uncomfortable. my opinion has always been right. so now that the tri-branch discussion is coming up and i'm on the advisory board for the judicial branch, i have to prepare arguments and i'm just not sure what's possible... do i want to admit at all that there's weakness in the thinking of this branch in the past? i wasn't here, but now i'm implicated. decisions of the past? how was anyone supposed to know this would happen?
+but now i really had to try and figure out where (if at all) i was willing to be made uncomfortable. my opinion has always been right. so now that the tri-branch discussion is coming up and i'm on the advisory board for the executive branch, i have to prepare arguments and i'm just not sure what's possible... do i want to admit at all that there's weakness in the thinking of this branch in the past? i wasn't here then, but now i'm implicated. decisions of the past... how was anyone supposed to know this would happen?

 ---